jinghuazhao/FM-pipeline/README.md

 FM-summary | finemapping | .sumstats Association results | updated results | Huang, et al. (2017)
 GCTA | joint/conditional analysis | .sumstats, reference data | association results | Yang, et al. (2012)
 fgwas | functional GWAS | | | Pickrell (2014)

-Note that JAM requires Java 1.8 so call to Java -jar inside the function needs to reflect this, not straightforward with install_github() from devtools but one needs to clone the package, modify the R source code and then use 'R CMD INSTALL R2BGLiMS'.

 ## INSTALLATION